 fish baked in foil with asparagus and zucchini, topped with red grape tomatoes and red onion slices.
 Garnished with fresh cilantro and lemon slice.
 Served on a sheet pan

-What to serve with fish in foil:
+What to serve with fish and vegetables:

 Instant Pot QuinoaInstant Pot Brown Rice or Instant Pot Potato Salad – these are three great choices of starch/ carbs that will go great with the fish in foil packets.